Israel Says It Will Grant Visa To Rep. Rashida Tlaib, Reversing Earlier Ban

 Israel's interior ministry announced Friday that it would grant a visa to Democratic Rep. Rashida Tlaib of Michigan to visit Israel and the Israeli-occupied West Bank as a private citizen, reversing an earlier decision to bar her amid pressure from President Trump.

-The about-face on Tlaib, a Palestinian-America who plans to visit relatives in the West Bank, came hours after Israel banned her and fellow Muslim Rep. Ilhan Omar, D-Minn., apparently in response pressure from Trump, who tweeted that the two hated "Israel & all Jewish people" and that Israel "would show great weakness" by letting them visit.
+The about-face on Tlaib, a Palestinian-American who plans to visit relatives in the West Bank, came hours after Israel banned her and fellow Muslim Rep. Ilhan Omar, D-Minn., apparently in response pressure from Trump, who tweeted that the two hated "Israel & all Jewish people" and that Israel "would show great weakness" by letting them visit.

 It would show great weakness if Israel allowed Rep. Omar and Rep.Tlaib to visit.
 They hate Israel & all Jewish people, & there is nothing that can be said or done to change their minds.
 Minnesota and Michigan will have a hard time putting them back in office.
 They are a disgrace!— Donald J. Trump (@realDonaldTrump) August 15, 2019